xiersa/xiersa/README.md

 Thanks for visiting me.
 I’m a full stack api caller. 🤣

-- I’m currently working at Thunisoft(DaLian China).
+- I’m currently working at IT FORCE(DaLian China).
 - I’m trying to learn three.js recently.
 - You can contact me with: ltymxty@gmail.com